-Taking all of the above into account, most people will find that the Spanish cost of living is around 10-15% less than
+Taking all of the above into account, most people will find that the Spanish cost of living is less than

-the cost of living in the UK, after rent or mortgage costs (at April 2008 exchange rates).
+or similar to the cost of living in the UK, after rent or mortgage costs.
 Do however bear in mind that heating and air

 conditioning may mean you pay rather a lot more in electricity in Spain,